-Coronavirus: Top US health body acknowledges infection could spread by air
+Covid-19: India records 61,267 new cases; US health body acknowledges infection could spread by air

 Meanwhile, White House officials are blocking new federal guidelines for the emergency release of a Covid-19 vaccine.